nabil828/mern_demo/readme.md

 ```
-Notice how we are sending now `index.html` file back to the browser client whenever to send a GET for the root directory of our web server.
+Notice how we are sending now `index.html` file back to the browser client whenever it sends a GET for the root directory of our web server.
 Here is the content of `index.html`:

 ```
 <!DOCTYPE html>